KhronosGroup/glTF/specification/README.md

 Applications seeking high performance rarely load modeling formats directly; instead, they process models offline as part of a custom content pipeline, converting the assets to a proprietary format optimized for their runtime application.
 This has led to a fragmented market of incompatible proprietary runtime formats, and duplicated efforts in the content creation pipeline.
 3D assets exported for one application can not be reused in another application without going back to the original modeling tool-specific source and performing another proprietary export step.

 With the advent of mobile- and web-based 3D computing, new classes of 3D applications have emerged that require fast, dynamic loading of standardized 3D assets.
 Digital marketing solutions, e-commerce product visualizations and online model-sharing sites are just a few of the connected 3D applications being built today using WebGL or OpenGL ES.
-Beyond the need for efficient delivery, many of these online 3D applications can benefit from a standard, interoperable format to enable sharing and reuse of assets between users and between applications.
+Beyond the need for efficient delivery, many of these online 3D applications can benefit from a standard, interoperable format to enable sharing and reuse of assets between users, between applications, and within heterogeneous, distributed content pipelines.

 glTF solves these problems by providing a compact runtime format that can be rendered with minimal processing.
 The format combines an easily parseable JSON scene description with one or more binary files representing geometry, animations and other rich data.
 Binary data is stored in such a way that it can be loaded directly into GL buffers without additional processing.
 Using this approach, glTF is able to faithfully preserve full hierarchial scenes with nodes, meshes, cameras, lights, materials and animations, while enabling efficient delivery and fast loading.